-/hat tables and charts do you find most useful? /hat tables and charts do you find least useful? re there other tables and charts that you would like added to this publication?
-If ye escribe them in detail. es, please o you have other comments or suggestions? ame (optional): ddress: For those who received the publication by mail) Is the mailing label address correct?
-I lease correct the address.
-Thank you. lf not,
+What tables and shorte decree find most useful?
+What tables and charts do you find most useful?
+What tables and charts do you find least useful?
+Tribut tables and sharts do you mid loadt doord.
+Are there other tables and charts that you would like added to this publication?
+If yes, please describe them in detail. describe them in detail.
+Do you have other comments or suggestions?
+Nome (entional) Name (optional): Address: (For those who received the publication by mail) is the mailing label address correct?
+If not (For those who received the publication by mail) Is the mailing label address correct?
+If not, please correct the address.
+Thank you.